zammad/zammad-admin-documentation/settings/security/two-factor.rst

    :align: center

 Recovery codes can only be used as a backup method.
-If enabled, they will be automatically generated for the user once they set up their first two-factor authentication method.
+If enabled, they will be automatically generated for the user once they set up their initial two-factor authentication method.

-The user will be asked to print out or save generated recovery codes in a safe place.
-Once used, a recovery code can never be reused.
+The user will be asked to print out or save the generated recovery codes in a safe place.
+Once used, a recovery code cannot be reused.

-Users will also have an option to regenerate their recovery codes at any time, which invalidates already existing recovery codes and provides them with fresh tokens.
+Users will also have an option to regenerate their recovery codes at any time, which invalidates already existing recovery codes and provides them with a list of fresh codes.

 .. hint::
-   After you enable this setting, when the user completes a setup of their first two-factor authentication method, they will be presented with a list of recovery codes and instructed to save them for later use.
+   After you enable this setting, when the user completes a setup of their initial two-factor authentication method, they will be presented with a list of recovery codes and instructed to save them for later use.

    .. figure:: /images/settings/security/two-factor-recovery-codes-modal.png
       :alt: Recovery Codes Generation Modal Dialog